12 native Australian plants for ponds and wet, shady areas

 How to use:

-Mount onto a tree, wall or board near your water feature.
-Mist regularly in summer to replicate rainforest conditions.
+Mount onto a tree trunk, wall or board near your water feature where they receive filtered light and good air movement.
+Mist during hot, dry weather to replicate humid conditions.

 5. Tassel Sedge (Carex appressa)